dlcv/fdelacruz-vank-api-rest/README.md

 }
 ```

+The header must contain a valid token value.

 The request body have validations:
 - **vendorId** is a numeric or string value: cannot be null or empty, the value must be greater than zero
 - **minInvoiceDate** is a string with date format: cannot be null or empty, the string lenght must be 10 characters and have the format YYYY-MM-DD
 - **maxInvoiceDate** is a string with date format: cannot be null or empty, the string lenght must be 10 characters and have the format YYYY-MM-DD

 ## Env variables
-You must set the values of the environment variables, in the root of the project you can find a file called **.env.example** for setting up your own .env file
+You must set the values of the environment variables, in the root of the project you can find a file called **.env.example** for setting up your own .env file locally

 ## Postman collection
 https://go.postman.co/workspace/My-Workspace~e62cc64f-30bc-4453-8b5b-a1087ea67283/collection/13375672-e15090e7-ae97-4196-a188-48bab31d4cb2